DiarkoWithACow/git-essential-training-5988161/gitStatusDemo.md

-This is a new line. this is another new line
+This is a new line. this is another new line. add new line 1